aarnogiannakis/Workforce_Scheduling/README.md

 ### Part B: Minimizing Overcoverage

 The initial model only ensures that the demand is met but does not address the issue of "over-coverage," where more operators are scheduled than needed in a given hour.
 In this part, you will revise the formulation to minimize the maximum overcoverage in any hour `t`, while ensuring that the optimal objective value from Part A does not worsen.
 This involves introducing new decision variables, parameters, and constraints to handle overcoverage.

+### Bonus Part: A personal touch

+Explores the case when we don't have precise data.